Here’s why downpour in Florida just wouldn’t stop

 In some ways, it was the Florida Man of storms – not quite knowing when to say when.

 Usually, thunderstorms fizzle out after they run out of rain or get cold air sucked in.
-But not Wednesday, when the storm that hit Fort Lauderdale when the storm that hit Fort Lauderdale had the warm and moisture-rich Gulf Stream nearby.
+But not Wednesday, when the storm that hit Fort Lauderdale had the warm and moisture-rich Gulf Stream nearby.

 The end result was more than 25 inches (63.5 centimeters) of rain drenching and flooding Fort Lauderdale in six to eight hours.
 That ranked among the top three in major U.S. cities over a 24-hour period, behind Hilo, Hawaii’s, 27 inches (68.58 centimeters) in 2000 and Port Arthur, Texas’s 26.5 inches (67.31 centimeters) in 2017, according to weather historian Chris Burt.